 Entrepreneurs hate to do things that they determine as being illogical, inefficient, or unethical.
 They hate to market a product or service that they don’t love or believe in completely!
 They hate having to put their priorities and energies on generating profits over creating value.

-The lifeblood of public corporations is the profits produced by its workers.
+The lifeblood of public corporations is the profits produced by their workers.
 When profits descend or disappear so do workers.

 There are many possibilities for creating an online business.
 Here are some ideas.